Writing a Packet Template (static structs)

 Note

-Pay attentrion to the alignment declaration.
+declaration.
 Most times, you want to start your packet template script with the following line:

 This is to prevent the Jancy compiler from inserting implicit paddings to try and align fields on the default 8-byte boundaries.
 By default, Jancy aligns fields just like most modern C-compilers do (they use the 8-byte alignment by default).
 The detailed description of what alignment is for and how it works is beyond the scope of this document.
-Just remember that when you notice some unexpected offsets for your fields, it most likely means that you’ve forgotten about the alignemnt(1) directive.
+Just remember that when you notice some unexpected offsets for your fields, it most likely means that you’ve forgotten about the Alignment

 Big-endian Fields